Gracepoint: Reception

-The series has received mixed to positive reviews from critics, drawing unfavorable comparison to the original UK series.
+The series has received mixed reviews from critics, drawing unfavorable comparison to the original British series.
 On the review aggregator site Rotten Tomatoes, the series holds a 64% rating based on 59 reviews, with an average rating of 5.99/10.
 The consensus reads: "While it may suffer in comparison to its British predecessor Broadchurch, Gracepoint brings an engrossing, sophisticated, and stylish crime drama to network television with Anna Gunn as a commanding lead."
 On Metacritic, the show has a score of 62 out of 100, based on 29 critics, indicating "generally favorable reviews".
-Even so, lead actor David Tennant won at the 41st People's Choice Awards in 2015 for Favorite Actor In A New TV Series.
+Even so, lead actor David Tennant won at the 41st People's Choice Awards in 2015 for Favorite Actor in a New TV Series.

 Broadcast

 In the UK, Gracepoint aired on ITV Encore, a satellite-only channel owned by ITV, the channel that aired Broadchurch.
 It premiered on April 1, 2015 and was released on DVD in the UK in June 2015 from publisher Acorn Media UK.
 The series has been sold by Shine International to both Australia and Canada.
 It began airing on Foxtel in Australia on October 3, 2014, and Global TV in Canada on October 2, 2014.